shiva-g/arcus_omics_edu/new_to_omics.md

 *Figure 9.
 Portion of a BED file, which specifies regions of the genome by chromosome, start position, and end position.*

-There are also several different software tools that have been developed to work with different genomic data, all run from the (command line)[].
-(Samtools)[] is our main set of programs for working with alignment maps.
-In order to generate these alignments, we will use (BWA)[] or the Burrows- Wheeler Aligner software together with (Samblaster)[].
-(PicardTools)[] is another set of command line tools, developed by the Broad Institute in Java, for working with sequencing data.
-Our standard workflow relies mainly on a suite known as (Genome Analysis ToolKit)[] (GATK) developed by the Broad Institute.
+There are also several different software tools that have been developed to work with different genomic data, all run from the (command line)[https://digitalrepository.chop.edu/commandline_computingtools/].
+(Samtools)[http://www.htslib.org/] is our main set of programs for working with alignment maps.
+In order to generate these alignments, we will use (BWA)[http://bio-bwa.sourceforge.net/] or the Burrows- Wheeler Aligner software together with (Samblaster)[https://github.com/GregoryFaust/samblaster].
+(PicardTools)[https://broadinstitute.github.io/picard/] is another set of command line tools, developed by the Broad Institute in Java, for working with sequencing data.
+Our standard workflow relies mainly on a suite known as (Genome Analysis ToolKit)[https://gatk.broadinstitute.org/] (GATK) developed by the Broad Institute.
 GATK is based in Java and includes many tools for calling, genotyping, and filtering variants.
-Finally, the variant output will be processed using (Annovar)[], a tool to annotate variants to better understand their impact.
+Finally, the variant output will be processed using (Annovar)[https://annovar.openbioinformatics.org/], a tool to annotate variants to better understand their impact.
 Don’t worry too much about the specifics yet—we will work with features of each of these during our exome tutorial.

-Before working through this module, we would recommend being familiar with the (command line)[], as nearly all of this workflow takes place within the terminal.
-It would also be helpful to know some (R)[] or (Python)[] for the final steps of variant discovery.
+Before working through this module, we would recommend being familiar with the (command line)[https://digitalrepository.chop.edu/commandline_computingtools/], as nearly all of this workflow takes place within the terminal.
+It would also be helpful to know some (R)[https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_r.md] or (Python)[https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_python.md] for the final steps of variant discovery.
 While you will be using reference files and raw data that are in a shared directory within the Arcus lab space, please ensure your working directory is your folder, `/mnt/arcus/lab/users/[username]`.
 All of your scripts and all files you generate should appear there!
 We also supply a copy of all intermediate files that you will create during the workflow, although you likely will not need to use them; these are located at `/mnt/arcus/lab/shared/raw_data/intermediate_files`.

 ## Chapter 2 - Getting Started with Exome